IntersectMBO/ouroboros-consensus/docs/StyleGuide.md

         , someRecordB :: ..
         }
     ```

-    which is a naming convention we use a lot to avoid duplicate record fields
-    (we do not use `DuplicateRecordFields`). `RecordWildCards` is a convenient
-    extension with such records, and this naming convention means that it's
-    still pretty clear where the field names were brought into scope.

     To avoid long lines, it is sometimes useful to use record deconstruction in
     local bindings: